elliott-with-the-longest-name-on-github/sveltekit-search-params/README.md

 ### debounceHistory

 The number of milliseconds to delay the writing of the history when the state changes.
 This is to avoid cluttering the history of the user especially when some parameter is bound to an input text (every keystroke would cause a new history entry).
 It defaults to 0.
-If set a new entry in the history will be added only after `debounceHistory` seconds of "inactivity".
+If set a new entry in the history will be added only after `debounceHistory` milliseconds of "inactivity".

 ### pushHistory